Flows of constant mean curvature tori in the 3-sphere: The equivariant case: Abstract

 \section{Abstract}

 We present a deformation for constant mean curvature tori in the 3-sphere.
 We show that the moduli space of equivariant constant mean curvature tori in the 3-sphere is connected, and we classify the minimal, the embedded, and the Alexandrov embedded tori therein.
+We conclude with an instability result.